-^{} The paper is an outcome of the grant project APVV-22-0079 Transformations of legal science - historical and current forms of legal science and scientificity of law.
+&lt;sup>1 The paper is an outcome of the grant project APVV-22-0079 Transformations of legal science - historical and current forms of legal science and scientificity of law.

-2. The Role and Status of Women in the Medieval Hungarian Society
+The Role and Status of Women in the Medieval Hungarian Society

-The social standing of individuals in medieval Hungarian society1 was predominantly determined by their association with a social class, tightly limiting the possibilities for social advancement for both men and women.
-Additionally, various elements played fundamental roles in shaping societal position and legal abilities, including factors such as age, health, gender, marital status, wastefulness, civic honor, religion, nationality, and occupation.2
+The social standing of individuals in medieval Hungarian society was predominantly determined by their association with a social class, tightly limiting the possibilities for social advancement for both men and women.
+Additionally, various elements played fundamental roles in shaping societal position and legal abilities, including factors such as age, health, gender, marital status, wastefulness, civic honor, religion, nationality, and occupation.

 A woman's legal and social standing depended on her three defining social roles linked to her biological function: virginity, marriage, and widowhood.
 Her maternal mission to care and provide for her children and manage the household was of utmost importance approved by the predominant religion, Catholicism.

-The social perception of widowhood remained paradoxical.
-On one hand, there was the ideal of the virtuous widow residing on her deceased husband's estate with her children; on the other hand, the harsh reality portrayed a vulnerable widowed woman subject to the goodwill of her family.3
+"The social perception of widowhood remained paradoxical.
+On one hand, there was the ideal of the virtuous widow residing on her deceased husband's estate with her children; on the other hand, the harsh reality portrayed a vulnerable widowed woman subject to the goodwill of her family."
 At the same time, somewhere in between these two possible scenarios, it was the era in her life when she was the most independent, at least from her traditional female role.
-For example,

-[...] from the correspondence of the noblewoman, Mrs. Anna of Kanizsa, originally from the Drágffy family, we can witness the pivotal changes that occurred in her life after the death of her husband in the summer of 1525.
+For example, "from the correspondence of the noblewoman, Mrs. Anna of Kanizsa, originally from the Drágffy family, we can witness the pivotal changes that occurred in her life after the death of her husband in the summer of 1525.
 As a widow, she was in charge of the administration of large estates, including several border castle estates.
-This task was even more challenging because it was the
+This task was even more challenging because it was the time when the Ottomans invaded the Kingdom of Hungary.
+We learn from her letters that she began her journey around the kingdom, inspecting her castles and struggling to supply them with food, an army, and weapons."
+5

-1 The Hungarian Kingdom was an independent state outside the Holy Roman Empire until 1526.
+&lt;sup>2 The Hungarian Kingdom was an independent state outside the Holy Roman Empire until 1526.
 The Ottoman victory at the Battle of Mohács in 1526 led to the partition of Hungary between the Ottoman Empire, the Habsburg monarchy, and the Principality of Transylvania.
 The lands of the Habsburg Monarchy became Austrian Empire in 1804.
 The Empire of Austria and the Kingdom of Hungary reached a compromise in 1867, establishing a dual monarchy called Austria-Hungary, which lasted until 1918.
 The Slovaks inhabited the so-called Felvidék, literally Upland or Upper Hungary.
 In 1918, the Slovaks and Czech established Czechoslovakia.

-2 Mosný, Laclavíková, Dejiny štátu a práva na území Slovenska I, 48.
+&lt;sup>3 Mosný, Laclavíková, Dejiny štátu a práva na území Slovenska I., 48.

-3 Laclavíková, Švecová, "Dlhá cesta", 601-2.
+&lt;sup>4 Laclavíková, Švecová, "Dlhá cesta", 601-2.